Azure/avdaccelerator/workload/docs/getting-started.md

 Prior to deploying, you need to ensure you have met the following prerequisites:

 - It is recommended to have already deployed an ALZ architecture (not mandatory) from a template reference implementation available.
-See [Deploying Enterprise-Scale Architecture in your own environment](https://github.com/Azure/Enterprise-Scale#deploying-enterprise-scale-architecture-in-your-own-environment).
+See [Deploying Enterprise-Scale Architecture in your own environment](https://github.com/Azure/Enterprise-Scale#deploying-enterprise-scale-architecture-in-your-own-environment)
-- Access to the AVD Azure subscription(s) with owner permissions.
+- Access to the AVD Azure subscription(s) with owner permissions
 - Azure AD Connect is already configured and users are already synchronized from AD DS to Azure AD
-- The account used for the deployment and the Active Directory Domain Join account cannot have multi-factor authentication (MFA) enabled.
+- The account used for the deployment and the Active Directory Domain Join account cannot have multi-factor authentication (MFA) enabled
-- The Domain Controllers used for AD join purposes should be standard writable Domain Controllers, not Read Only Domain Controllers.
+- The Domain Controllers used for AD join purposes should be standard writable Domain Controllers, not Read Only Domain Controllers
-- You have the appropriate [licenses](https://docs.microsoft.com/azure/virtual-desktop/prerequisites#operating-systems-and-licenses) for proper AVD entitlement.
+- You have the appropriate [licenses](https://docs.microsoft.com/azure/virtual-desktop/prerequisites#operating-systems-and-licenses) for proper AVD entitlement
-- If the new AVD workload will be connected (peered) with a Hub VNet, contributor permissions are required on the referenced Hub VNet.
+- If the new AVD workload will be connected (peered) with a Hub VNet, contributor permissions are required on the referenced Hub VNet
 - If using existing Virtual Networks, the deployment will fail if Private Endpoint policies are enabled.
-See the following article on disabling them: [Disable private endpoint network policy](https://docs.microsoft.com/azure/private-link/disable-private-endpoint-network-policy )
+See the following article on disabling them: [Disable private endpoint network policy](https://docs.microsoft.com/azure/private-link/disable-private-endpoint-network-policy)

 ### Subscription requirements